LEARNAcademy/syllabus/rails_model/challenge_active_record_tasks.md

 As a programmer, I can list all Task records.

 **Story**:
+As a programmer, I can add a 'done' attribute to my Task.

+**Story**:
 As a programmer, I can set a Task record to done given the ID of the record.

 **Story**: